Skip to content

 Fictophilia Mental Health

-It is occasionally compared to or confused with aegosexuality (where people only experience sexual attraction or desire for someone when they have an emotional connection with the other person) or demisexuality (someone who seldom feels sexual attraction to other people).
-Grey asexuality, also known as greysexuality, is the term used to describe people who only sometimes or weakly experience sexual attraction.
-The concept that sexuality isn’t black or white is supported by graysexuals, who fall somewhere between the asexual and allosexual categories.
+Fictophilia (Fictophilia Mental Health) is occasionally compared to or confused with aegosexuality (where people only experience sexual attraction or desire for someone when they have an emotional connection with another person) or demisexuality (someone who seldom feels sexual attraction to other people).
+Graysexuality is closely related to fictosexuality, which is seen as a subset of asexuality.
+The concept that sexuality isn’t black or white is supported by graysexuals, who fall between the asexual and allosexual categories.

 Get Help.
 Get Better.
 Get Your Life Back.